 Classes that don't belong to the Laravel application belong in this directory, with a directory structure that matches the namespace.
 One class per file.
 See PSR-0 for details.

 All legacy web accessible files are located here.
 New pages should follow the Laravel conventions.

 This is the API routing file which directs users to the correct API function based on the API endpoint call.

 This is the main file which all links within LibreNMS are parsed through.
 It loads the majority of the relevant includes needed for the control panel to function.
 CSS and JS files are also loaded here.

 All used css files are located here.
-Apart from legacy files, anything in here is now a symlink.

 This is a folder you can put custom css files into that won't interfere with auto updates